 6. Decide what to do at maturity

-When the Treasury bill matures, you have two options for what to do with your investment.
-You can redeem the securities and receive the full face value.
+When your T-bill matures, you have two options for what to do with your investment.
+First, you can redeem the securities and receive the full face value.
 This requires no action on your part.
 When the Treasury bill reaches maturity, the full amount is deposited into the bank account from which you funded the purchase.

 Ways to buy Treasury bills